lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ### Install Additional Packages

-The power of the *R* system is its possibility to unlimited growth using *packages*.
-On a Linux machine, some of them require additional software to be installed beforehand.
+The power of the *R* system is its possibility to unlimited growth using contributed *packages*.
+On a Linux machine, some of them require additional software and/or libraries to be installed beforehand.
 The following is a list of the dependencies needed for the most used packages:
  - devtools: `sudo apt-get install curl && sudo apt-get install libcurl4-gnutls-dev && sudo apt-get install libssl-dev`
  - XML: `sudo apt-get install libxml2-dev`
  - rJava: `sudo apt-get install openjdk-7-* && sudo R CMD javareconf`